Testimony for National Commission on Military, National, and Public Service — END DRAFT REGISTRATION

 Of course, there were larger forces at work.
 I, and a select few others, had to be made examples of.
 I, for One, am proud of the example I served.
 In the case of The United States of America vs. Daniel A. Rutt, there was a focus on my failure/refusal.
 In the meantime, I had finished college, got married, finished graduate school, had a son, and got a job.
 I went on to serve in a public health career of almost two decades.
 I even got a national award from the feds for my work in health promotion — thanks for noticing, U.S. of A. For the last 16 years, I have run my own business promoting social justice.

 I do not consider my time imprisoned or countless hours engaging in war resistance as any great burden.
 In fact, I consider this as service to my country and humanity.
-I do suspect that most any person who did a tour of active duty in Iraq or Afghanistan has suffered more than I. Unfortunately, war is replete with .
-Of course, is of no great inherent value.
+I do suspect that most any person who did a tour of active duty in Iraq or Afghanistan has suffered more than I. Unfortunately, war is replete with suffering.
+Of course, suffering is of no great inherent value.
 Nonetheless, whatever we willingly suffer for is a good measure of what we truly value.
-I that more Americans, whether male or female, young or old, will volunteer to put more skin in the game and resist war in any way they can.
+I hope that more Americans, whether male or female, young or old, will volunteer to put more skin in the game and resist war in any way they can.
 I believe that the cost of freedom is found in not killing, rather than killing.
 As General Patton so infamously stated, “No dumb bastard ever won a war by going out and dying for his country.
 He won it by making some other dumb bastard die for his country.”

 It is impossible for me to separate my service from my conscience.
 Conscience is that small still voice that emanates from the foundation of our existence, that calls us, at the risk of trademark infringement, to be all that we can be.
-My war resistance is deeply rooted in following , The Prince of Peace.
-The I follow was executed as an enemy of the state.
+My war resistance is deeply rooted in following Jesus, The Prince of Peace.
+The Jesus I follow was executed as an enemy of the state.
 He was executed at the behest of the religious elite.
 Today, the religious elite dutifully save themselves and their clan, more faithfully blessing warmakers than counseling their youth to resist war, more conveniently blessing warmakers than counseling their youth to resist war.
 The first wave of martyrs in early Christendom were men who refused military service.
 The broader wave of martyrs were Jesus followers who refused idolatry, the literal and figurative “pinch of incense on the altar” to Caesar.

 For me, draft registration is that “pinch of incense on the altar” of the state.
 When it comes to military service, in the great U.S.A., there is no “one nation under God.”
 When it comes to military service, The United States of America is God.
 Specifically, The United States of America, does not recognize ANY Constitutional right to refuse military service for ANY reason, including conscience or freedom of religion.
 As we all know, the U.S. Constitution provides for many rights, rights that cannot be infringed upon by the state.
 There are many constitutional rights, such as freedom of speech, freedom of the press, freedom to peaceably assemble, freedom to petition for redress of grievances, freedom from unreasonable search and seizure, and the right to equal protection under the law, among others.
 These are often referred to as natural rights or God-given rights.
 Such rights define the character of a state, and place limits on its sovereignty, recognizing a power greater than itself.
 The United States of America, does not recognize ANY natural or God-given right to refuse military service for ANY reason.
 If you are surprised by this, so was I. I count this as the singular lesson that I learned in my draft registration resistance.
 This sad and idolatrous reality was unmasked only by a federal judge citing a Supreme Court case in a legal opinion rejecting my motion for dismissal on the basis of religious freedom.
 Fortunately, I have found that God’s grace extends further than legislative grace or constitutional provision of this republic.
 I strongly suspect that tens of millions of Americans of faith recognize that holy obedience sometimes requires civil disobedience.

-My male ancestors age 16 plus who arrived to this land so many years ago were forced to swear a loyalty oath to the government, even though most didn't even speak the language in which the oath was administered.
-This didn't even seem to matter to government officials.
+My male ancestors age 16 plus who arrived to this land so many years ago were forced to swear a loyalty oath to the government, even though most didn’t even speak the language in which the oath was administered.
+This didn’t even seem to matter to government officials.
 Why is this?
-I suspect that the nominal and incomprehensible oath was a “pinch of incense on the altar,” a ritual form of national needed by a resident populace afraid of strangers.
+I suspect that the nominal and incomprehensible oath was a “pinch of incense on the altar,” a ritual form of national worship needed by a resident populace afraid of strangers.
 The minimal content of the oath served as a safe and surefire way to maximize compliance and minimize resistance.
 Who would get back on the boat and return across the sea because they had to mouth or sign an incomprehensible swearing.
 Who would not submit their name and basic information to the Selective Service System?
 Well, most young men do not register when they first become legally required.
-Most young men, hoping to go somewhere, register when they need to secure a driver's license, or when they reach the shore of an education, needing a student loan.
+Most young men, hoping to go somewhere, register when they need to secure a driver’s license, or when they reach the shore of an education, needing a student loan.

 I suspect that the ritual obedience of a “pinch of incense on the altar” may be more important than an actually functioning, fair and equitable system of potential conscription.
 Conspicuously absent from the Selective Service annual report is the noncompliance rate with the requirement for registrants to update their address (within 10 days) every time they move.
 Every observant person knows that 18-25 year-old men move a lot.
 How many address updates do they get?
 How many address updates don’t they get?
 Surely, this can be estimated, and certainly it matters if one actually cares about being able to effectively and fairly enlist young men in a potential draft.
 The noncompliance rate for initial registration is 8% for all 18-25 year-old men.
 I strongly suspect that the noncompliance with current address is much higher than noncompliance with initial registration; probably, in combination, high enough to blow a hole in any contention that draft registration is effective and fair.
 By the way, those young men not complying with address updates are subject to the same legal penalties of up to five years in prison and up to a $250,000 fine.
 In FY 2017, 184,051 names and addresses of suspected violators to initial registration were provided to the Department of Justice.
 Does it strike anyone else as odd that the names and addresses of suspected violators are forwarded?
 If the Selective Service System has the names and addresses of potential enlistees, what else do they need?

 I contend that what Selective Service is largely after is your assent to civil obedience, participation in a national religion of warmaking, your “pinch of incense on the altar,” if you will.
-This seems to be a better characterization of Selective Service's function than, in the case of a military draft, to “rapidly provide personnel in a fair and equitable manner.”
-Oddly, if you find yourself a male age 26 or older, beyond the age requirement to register, and you failed to register, you could still run into trouble by being denied eligibility for federal student financial aid, federal job training, federal , or U.S. citizenship; yet, you may be in the clear if your can “show by a preponderance of evidence” that your failure to register was not knowing and willful.
-Just don't be too conscientious; that is, until you have to prove that you were not conscientious.
+This seems to be a better characterization of Selective Service’s function than, in the case of a military draft, to “rapidly provide personnel in a fair and equitable manner.”
+Oddly, if you find yourself a male age 26 or older, beyond the age requirement to register, and you failed to register, you could still run into trouble by being denied eligibility for federal student financial aid, federal job training, federal employment, or U.S. citizenship; yet, you may be in the clear if your can “show by a preponderance of evidence” that your failure to register was not knowing and willful.
+Just don’t be too conscientious; that is, until you have to prove that you were not conscientious.
 Apparently, the true crime is conscientiousness in not registering, more so than simply not registering.
 The selective prosecution of a few conscientious and public resisters while millions are noncompliant speaks volumes to this.
-Certainly, a system where obliviousness is excusable and objecting conscientiously is a crime is a system that distorts our nation's highest values.
-I don't object to Selective Service being shot full of holes regarding compliance.
+Certainly, a system where obliviousness is excusable and objecting conscientiously is a crime is a system that distorts our nation’s highest values.
+I don’t object to Selective Service being shot full of holes regarding compliance.
 I do object to Selective Service dishonoring or punishing conscientiousness.
-As there is no way for a registrant to officially indicate any intent at conscientious objection, I would be very curious to see what would happen if conscientious objector were a checkbox in the registration process.
+As there is no way for a registrant to officially indicate any intent at conscientious objection, I would be very curious to see what would happen if conscientious objector status were a checkbox in the registration process.
 We might learn a lot about the state of conscientious objection in America.
 Of course, if Selective Service noncompliance is largely about non-conscientiousness, then I have to ask: What would such a level of non-conscientiousness say about what we might be fighting for and who might be fighting for it?

 The draft registration system cannot account for true conscientiousness.
 The draft registration system cannot muster enough compliance, conscientious or not, to claim fairness and equitability.
 The honorable course of action, in both cases, is to end draft registration.

 In truth, the actual practice of draft registration ignores conscientious objection.
 While there is no apparent constitutional right to refuse military conscription, there are some legislative provisions for what are called conscientious objectors.
 Unfortunately, there is no mechanism to indicate conscientious objection during the current draft registration process.
 This is objectionable to many conscientiously opposed to war.
 Somewhat oddly, the only legal way to make such a claim is to submit to a system, the Selective Service System, whose sole purpose is preparing for war, which you must reject completely.
-Plus, conscientious objector is only possible as a military service classification, if and when a draft may occur.
+Plus, conscientious objector status is only possible as a military service classification, if and when a draft may occur.
 The longer a registrant is unrecognized as conscientiously opposed to war, the further the objection.
-Further, conscientious objector can only be recognized for those who are opposed to all wars.
+Further, conscientious objector status can only be recognized for those who are opposed to all wars.
 If you in good conscience object to whatever current war in which you are subject to serve, this is oddly irrelevant.
 You could, in fact, turn out to conscientiously object to every actual war that comes down the pike in your lifetime and this is deemed irrelevant if you are not opposed to every theoretical war (or past war).
 This renders conscientious objection to a meaningless idea for what is perhaps the vast bulk of being conscientiously opposed to war.
 Finally, there is no real mechanism to truly count or officially value the service of conscientious objectors, meaning that men will be drafted until the military need is met, whether ten or ten million men have conscientious objection.
 The service of a conscientious objector is superfluous to the determining aim of the Selective Service System.
 This itself is offensive to many persons of conscience opposed to war-making.
-Let's end the criminalization of conscience.
+Let’s end the criminalization of conscience.

 In truth, the actual practice of warmaking habitually runs roughshod over international law and human rights.
-The promise of some possible alternative service as a noncombatant is little comfort to my conscience, and of many others.
+The promise of some possible future alternative service as a noncombatant is little comfort to my conscience, and of many others.
 In a warring world, the distinction between combatants and noncombatants offers fantastical sanitization rather than actual sanity.
 The fact is that across time and across a myriad of modern armed conflicts, over ten so-called “noncombatants” are killed for every “combatant.”
 The first casualty of war is the truth; most of the rest are noncombatants.
 My duty is to oppose war, not escape military service.
 This is my service to humanity.
 This service is regardless of combatant status.
 Plus, the best way to serve warriors happens to be ending war.

 In the age of terrorism, some will claim that we live in new era of war, not subject to the old rules of war.
 We do live in a different time than in the 1980’s, the decade when draft registration was initiated.
 I can testify to a profound shift toward anti-war sentiment since then.
 During the first Gulf war, in the early 1990’s, I never felt so isolated as an American, confronting palpable resistance even from liberals.
 When the U.S. invaded Afghanistan, our local peace network, the Northwest Ohio Peace Coalition, initiated weekly Sunday demonstrations at busy intersections around town.
 These demonstrations for peace and against war occurred weekly for 15 years (and continue twice each month).
 In the early years, most of the feedback we had from passing motorists was angry yelling, middle fingers, and expletives flying.
 Over the years, this angry response has become rare, perhaps a couple a week, and the overwhelming positive responses are represented by hundreds of “honks for peace,” peace signs and thumbs up.
 Americans in the heartland of Ohio are tired of war and welcome peace.
 Draft registration is a relic of ages past.
 Why have draft registration when even the military cites no scenarios where they would want a draft?